Monopoles, twisted integral homology, and Hirsch algebras

 and

-The operations $E_{p,q}$ encode the higher associativity-up-to-homotopy of these operations. \\
+The operations $E_{p,q}$ encode the higher homotopy-associativity of these operations. \\

-A second more algebraic perspective on Hirsch algebras will be very useful to us below: it is the structure of a dg-bialgebra on the bar construction $BA$.
+A second more algebraic perspective on Hirsch algebras will be very useful to us below: it is the structure of a dg-bialgebra (to be defined below) on the bar construction $BA$.
 We shall make this explicit.